juliuspr/juliuspranevicius.com/content/projects/horn-playing-book/_index.md

 weight: 10
 ---

 I am working on a textbook for advanced horn students.
-I am still trying to find the best structure for the book.
 Here you will find a selection of sub-projects.